Skip to content

 Factory methods

-Each Provider exposes factory methods that return its canonical adapter:
+Each Provider exposes factory methods that return its matching adapter:

 .cache(**kwargs) CacheBackend implementation